sveltejs/kit/documentation/faq/80-integrations.md

 ### How do I setup library X?

-Please see [sveltejs/integrations](https://github.com/sveltejs/integrations#sveltekit) for examples of using many popular libraries like Tailwind, PostCSS, Firebase, GraphQL, mdsvex, and more.
+Please see the community site [sveltesociety.dev](https://sveltesociety.dev/templates) for examples of using many popular libraries like Tailwind, PostCSS, Firebase, GraphQL, mdsvex, and more.
+We recommend using [Svelte adders](https://sveltesociety.dev/templates#category-Svelte%20Add) which allow you to run a script to automatically add popular technologies to a newly created SvelteKit project.

 ### How do I use `svelte-preprocess`?

 `svelte-preprocess` provides support for Babel, CoffeeScript, Less, PostCSS / SugarSS, Pug, scss/sass, Stylus, TypeScript, `global` styles, and replace.
 Adding [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) to your [`svelte.config.js`](#configuration) is the first step.
 It is provided by the template if you're using TypeScript.
 JavaScript users will need to add it.
 For many of the tools listed above, you will then only need to install the corresponding library such as `npm install -D sass`or `npm install -D less`.
 See the [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) docs for full details.

-Also see [sveltejs/integrations](https://github.com/sveltejs/integrations#sveltekit) for examples of setting up these and similar libraries.

 ### How do I use Firebase?